-CUPS servers announce their print queues over the network either via the traditional CUPS browsing protocol or via Bonjour/DND-SD.
-To be able to browse network print queues, the service cups-browsed needs to run on all clients that print via CUPS servers. cups-browsed is not started by default.
+CUPS servers announce their print queues over the network either via the traditional CUPS browsing protocol, or via Bonjour/DNS-SD.
+To enable browsing network print queues, the service cups-browsed needs to run on all clients that print via CUPS servers. cups-browsed is not started by default.
 To start it for the active session, use sudo systemctl start cups-browsed.
 To ensure it is automatically started after booting, enable it with sudo systemctl enable cups-browsed on all clients.

-In case browsing does not work after having started cups-browsed, the CUPS server(s) probably announce the network print queues via Bonjour/DND-SD.
+In case browsing does not work after having started cups-browsed, the CUPS server(s) probably announce the network print queues via Bonjour/DNS-SD.
 In this case you need to additionally install the package avahi and start the associated service with sudo systemctl start avahi-daemon on all clients.